hyperledger/aries-rfcs/features/0334-jwe-envelope/README.md

 ## Unresolved questions

 - What fields should Key identifiers in ES and 1PU key wrapping modes use? `kid` vs `id` (vs `skid` introduced in [ECDH-1PU](https://tools.ietf.org/html/draft-madden-jose-ecdh-1pu-03) IETF document) or any other combination of fields.
 There is a discussion about this [here](https://github.com/w3c/did-core/issues/131).
+  - **Update**:
+  The answer to this question is to keep `kid` definition as per the JWE/JWS family of specification definitions and use `skid` in the JWE protected header as defined in [ECDH-1PU](https://tools.ietf.org/html/draft-madden-jose-ecdh-1pu-03) to represent a resolvable sender key id.

 - What kind of keys to include in the JWE envelope? `Encryption` or `signing` keys?
-Currently the existing Aries agents include `signing` keys for the sender and recipients and convert them to encryption keys for encryption/decryption operations only.
-The drawback is the envelope transmitted by the agent contains signing keys.
-The aries-framework-go repo includes (an experimental) JWE implementation that expects `signing` keys from the API user and then fetches the corresponding `encryption` keys from the wallet (KMS) to build the envelope. `Signing` keys are not included in the envelope in this implementation.
-There is a need to separate them from `encryption` keys in the current Aries implementations as well.
+Currently, the existing Aries agents include `signing` (ED25519) keys for the sender and recipients and convert them to encryption (X25519) keys for encryption/decryption operations only.
+The drawback of this approach is the envelope transmitted by the agent contains signing public keys.
+There is a need to separate them from `encryption` keys.
+  - **Update**:
+  The best way to separate the two keys is to use the DID document's [KeyAgreement](https://www.w3.org/TR/did-core/#key-agreement) verification method in full description to store the `encryption` key so that it can be sent in the JWE envelope independently of the signing (DID authentication) key.

 ## Implementations